rwynn/monstache-site/src/config.md

 []string (default `nil`) (env var name `MONSTACHE_CHANGE_STREAM_NS`)

-!!! note
+!!! note ""
-	This options requires MongoDB 3.6 or above
+	This option requires MongoDB 3.6 or above

 This option allows you to opt in to using MongoDB [change streams](https://docs.mongodb.com/manual/changeStreams/).
 The namespaces included will be tailed using `watch` API.